Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>Each iteration of elimination will produce an E matrix for that step.
+<p>Each iteration of elimination will produce an $E$ matrix for that step.
 We
-continually multiply those E's together to keep track of the overall E. The input matrix is copied to U, and will become the upper triangular matrix.
+continually multiply those $E$'s together to keep track of the overall $E$.
+The input matrix is copied to $U$, and will become the upper triangular matrix.
 We also produce a permutation matrix P, that encodes any row exchanges needed.</p>

 <p>For each entry on the diagonal of the matrix (the 'pivot positions'), we